 “I’m doing great.
 How are you?”
 I asked.

 We sit across the table from each other, sip our tea, talk, and laugh our way through the beauty of each other’s company.
-One thing I noticed about Fionnuala is that whenever she laughed, she would gently and happily throw her head back.
-It was really beautiful to watch and certainly refreshing.
+One thing I noticed about Fionnuala is that whenever she laughed, she would gently and happily lean her head back.
+This was really beautiful to watch and certainly refreshing.
 A classy act, indeed.
 She has an infectious laugh that was giggle-inducing.
 Whenever she laughed, I couldn’t help but smile and laugh myself.
 There were times during our conversation where there was no verbal communication.
 During those times, I would glance down at my tea and pray that another question would pop up in my mind to ask her.
 My bumbling awkwardness presented itself quite plainly at times, but I think Fionnuala understood that meeting her was a big deal for me.
 In other words, she was very patient with me.
 Whenever I looked up from my tea, Fionnuala would be looking at me and smiling, silently telling me that everything was okay.
 It was only after our meeting that I realized this.
 Another sweet quality that I noticed about Fionnuala was that she was very prim and proper.
 I think her favorite words are “delighted” and “lovely.”
 So sweet.

 Fionnuala asked me how I found out about her music.
 I told her that my best friend from school sent me the video to the song “Sleepsong,” a beautiful lullaby from the Norwegian band “Secret Garden,” which Fionnuala was also a part of.
 She tells me about her life as a singer, a traveler, and a mindfulness teacher.
 She tells me about her Chronic Fatigue Syndrome and how it affects her today.
 She tells me about her childhood and what it was like growing up.
 Fionnuala has had many unforgettable experiences during her singing career.
 The most prominent and rewarding experience for her was being able to sing for His Holiness, the 14th Dalai Lama.
 She sang for the Dalai Lama back in 2011 during his visit to Ireland.
-She emphasized that she was overcome with emotion in his presence — I certainly don’t blame her for feeling this way.
+She emphasized that she was overcome with emotion in his presence.
+I certainly don’t blame her for feeling this way.
 Just having Fionnuala talk about this experience overwhelmed me!
-She mentioned that the Dalai Lama blessed her by putting his hands over hers and bowing down.
+Fionnuala mentioned that the Dalai Lama blessed her by putting his hands over hers and bowing down.
 We laughed together, and my heart nearly melted when she told me this.

 I consider Fionnuala to be a hidden gem.
-If you sample her music/mindfulness work, I hope you appreciate it to the core of your being.
-Her song “Deus Meus,” is one of the most beautifully constructed melodies that I have ever heard.
+If you sample her music and/or mindfulness work, I hope you appreciate it to the core of your being.
+The song “Deus Meus,” is one of the most beautifully constructed melodies that I have ever heard.
 The song is sung in Gaelic and Fionnuala was in a church in New York City when it was recorded.
 She told me that this was a “once in a lifetime” experience and that it could not be replicated on an album.
 She was nervous prior to performing but trusted herself like never before, and this recording was the result.
 This song is articulately beautiful, delicately crafted and a gift to those who listen — to those who really listen.
 Her voice alone is phenomenal and very soothing.
 See the video below.

 When we hugged each other goodbye, I held onto her for slightly longer than I did when we greeted each other.
 It was very difficult for me to say goodbye.
 This was a beautiful and sacred moment in my life — a dream come true.
 One of the last things she said to me before parting ways was, “Let’s keep in touch, Maddie.”
 Both Fionnuala and I promised each other that we would keep in touch.
 I walked away with a nearly bursting heart, and when I walked outside into the beaming sunshine, I turned around and blew a kiss at the Kilkenny Design flags and whispered, “thank you.” ♥